Reconciliation (accounting): Definition

 Account reconciliation is an important internal control in the financial reporting process.
-Public companies are required to perform these steps as part of their financial close.
+Public companies are required to perform these steps as a part of their financial close.

 Methods

 To ensure the reliability of the financial records, reconciliations must, therefore, be performed for all balance sheet accounts on a regular and ongoing basis.
 A robust reconciliation process improves the accuracy of the financial reporting function and allows the finance department to publish financial reports with confidence.

 There are two ways in which reconciliation can take place: